willian2s/nest-api-graphql/CONTRIBUTING.md

 # Issues

-Se você encontrou um problema ou algo que possa ser melhorado, a abertura de uma Issue relatando o caso será bem-vinda em [bug report](https://github.com/angelogluz/Youtube-codes/issues).
+If you found a problem or something that could be improved, opening an Issue reporting the case is welcome at [bug report](https://github.com/willian2s/nest-api-graphql/issues).
-Antes disso, por favor, verifique se já não há uma relatando o mesmo problema.
+Before that, please check that one is not already reporting the same issue.

 # Pull Requests

-Se você quer contribuir com o repositório, segue um guia rápido:
+If you want to contribute to the repository, here is a quick guide:
-  1. Tire um Fork do repositório
+  1. Take a Fork from the repository
-  2. Desenvolva e teste seu código
+  2. Develop and test your code

-    * Seu código, no mínimo, deve realizar build com sucesso no Travis (Quando habilitado)
+    * Your code, at a minimum, must successfully build on Travis (When enabled)
-  3. Faça Commit das suas alterações:
+  3. Commit your changes:

-    * Utilize mensagens claras para documentar o seu commit
+    * Use clear messages to document your commit
-    * Inclua um Emoji de no início da mensagem do pull request, que esteja de acordo com a tabela de emojis.
-Veja o emoji adequado [Emojis](#emojis)
+    * Include an Emoji de at the beginning of the pull request message, which conforms to the emoji table.
+See the appropriate emoji [Emojis](#emojis)
-  4. Realize Push para o seu fork e em seguida envie um pull request to the **master** branch
+  4. Push to your fork and then send a pull request to the **master** branch

 ## Emojis

-Quando estiver criando ou atualizando a mensagem do  <code>pull request</code>, por favor, **comece** a mensagem do commit com o emoji que identifique o pull request.
-Emojis não devem ser utilizados no título do pull request.
-Os emojis podem ser utilizados também nos <code>commits</code>
+When creating or updating the <code>pull request</code> message, please **start** the commit message with the emoji that identifies the pull request.
+Emojis should not be used in the pull request title.
+Emojis can also be used in <code>commits</code>

-* :new: `:new:` quando estiver adicionando uma nova funcionalidade
+* :new: `:new:` when adding new functionality
-* :bug: `:bug:` quando estiver corrigindo um bug
+* :bug: `:bug:` when fixing a bug
-* :memo: `:memo:` quando estiver adicionando documentação ao projeto
+* :memo: `:memo:` when adding documentation to the project
-* :art: `:art:` quando estiver aprimorando a estrutura do projeto
+* :art: `:art:` when tweaking the project structure
-* :fire: `:fire:` quando remover arquivos ou códigos
+* :fire: `:fire:` when removing files or codes
-* :racehorse: `:racehorse:` quando aprimorar performance
+* :racehorse: `:racehorse:` when improving performance
-* :white_check_mark: `:white_check_mark:` quando adicionar testes
+* :white_check_mark: `:white_check_mark:` when adding tests
-* :green_heart: `:green_heart:` quando corrigir erro de build do CI
+* :green_heart: `:green_heart:` when fixing CI build error
-* :lock: `:lock:` quando desenvolver uma feature de segurança
+* :lock: `:lock:` when developing a security feature

-## Leituras de apoio
+## Supporting Readings
 + [General GitHub documentation](https://help.github.com/)
 + [GitHub pull request documentation](https://help.github.com/send-pull-requests/)